Patterns

 Load Balancing

-Distribute traffic evenly across all service instances, ensuring optimal performance, and preventing service overload.
+Helps scale horizontally by distributing traffic evenly across all service instances ensuring optimal performance, and preventing service overload which ensures high availability.

 Uses an algorithm1 like Round-Robin to schedule incoming traffic to services.